luin/readability/README.md

       console.log(article.getArticleContent());
     });

 **NB** If the file has been marked with charset other than utf-8, it is converted automatically.
-Charsets such as GBK, GB2312 is also supported via iconv.
+Charsets such as GBK, GB2312 is also supported via [iconv](https://github.com/bnoordhuis/node-iconv).

 ## Options

+node-readability support all the options that [fetch](https://github.com/andris9/fetch) support.

 Possible option values